 Dr. Mitsu Narui, Senior Scholar-in-Residence

-Dr. Mitsu Narui serves as the Director of Assessment and Curricular Development for Institutional Effectiveness at Capital University in Columbus, OH and as a Research Associate - Qualitative and Quantitative Analysis for Rankin & Associates Consulting.
-Mitsu has also held positions in multicultural affairs, governmental policy, academic advising and residence life.
+Dr. Mitsu Narui serves as the Director of Research for the Crane Center for Early Childhood Research and Policy at The Ohio State University in Columbus, OH and as a Research Associate - Qualitative and Quantitative Analysis for Rankin & Associates Consulting.
+Mitsu has also held positions in assessment, curricular development, multicultural affairs, governmental policy, academic advising and residence life.
 In addition, Mitsu currently serves on the editorial boards for the Journal for LGBT Youth and the Journal of Diversity in Higher Education and has been actively presenting her research on Asian and Asian American lesbian, gay, and bisexual college students.

 The Coalition for Women's Identities would like to thank our Scholars-in-Residence, past and present, for all that you do to improve and expand upon our work.
 From the Writing for Publication Workshop and your sponsored session, to scholarly mentoring relationships and your contributions to conversations on social justice and inclusion, we are better because you are with us.